semaphore-protocol/semaphore/docs/versioned_docs/version-V2/quick-setup.md

   }

   // Only users who create valid proofs can greet.
-  // The external nullifier is in this example the root of the Merkle tree. function greet(
+  // In this example, the external nullifier is the root of the Merkle tree. function greet(
     bytes32 _greeting,
     uint256 _nullifierHash,